Hufschmidt/KenkuChat/README.md

 ## Running ##

-Ensure that the project has been [build](#development) first, afterwards the script can be started with:
+Ensure that the project has been [build](#development) first, afterwards the discord bot can be started with:

 ```bash
 npm run start